Physician Assistant, Clinical Pharmacy, and Clinical Research Coordinator Rotations

 Clinic Founder, President, and Oncologist Dr. John D. Powderly MD is an Adjunct Clinical Assistant Professor of Medicine at Duke University and the University of North Carolina at Chapel Hill.
 Dr. Powderly and the Clinic have hosted rotating students from various clinical programs throughout North Carolina including Campbell University, Wingate University, and Duke University.

-For more information or to apply for a rotation, please send a CV or resume with a cover letter to Careers.
+For more information or to apply for a rotation, please select below to contact us.

 The mission of our Postdoctoral Fellowship is to educate and train local scientists in translational cancer research that can be applied from bench to bedside.
 Our Tumor Immunology Postdoctoral Fellowship offers scientists the opportunity to perform cutting-edge research using primary patient immune and tumor biosamples and our complement of state-of-the-art instruments.
 Standard Postdoctoral appointments are 2.5 years with opportunities for merit-based raises and transition into HAL leadership positions.

-For more information or to apply for a Postdoctoral Fellowship, please send a CV or resume with a cover letter to Careers.
+For more information or to apply for a Postdoctoral Fellowship, please select below to contact us.

 Motivated rising junior and senior undergraduates are encouraged to apply for this program which teaches the fundamental principles of ImmunoOncology and Tumor Immunology through didactic lectures, technical training, and completion of a mentored translational research project.
 Students will also rotate through other departments within the Clinic, engage with guest speakers from academia and industry, and complete a manuscript-style final report.
 Preference is given to upperclassmen undergraduates attending college or university in the Carolinas and majoring in STEM disciplines including, but not limited to biology, chemistry, biomedical engineering, and genetics.

-For more information or to apply for the 2021 USII, please send a CV or resume with a cover letter to Careers.
+For more information or to apply for the 2022 USII, please select below to contact us.